jamerst/AutoTag/README.md

-  --no-rename                     Disable file renaming --no-tag                        Disable file tagging --no-cover                      Disable cover art tagging --manual                        Manually choose the series to tag -v|--verbose                    Enable verbose output mode --set-default                   Set the current arguments as the default --version                       Print version number and exit -?|-h|--help                    Show help information
+  --no-rename                     Disable file renaming --no-tag                        Disable file tagging --no-cover                      Disable cover art tagging --manual                        Manually choose the series to tag from search results -p|--pattern <PATTERN>          Custom regex to parse TV episode information -v|--verbose                    Enable verbose output mode --set-default                   Set the current arguments as the default --version                       Print version number and exit -?|-h|--help                    Show help information

 ```

+The custom regex pattern is used on the full file path, not just the file name.
+This allows AutoTag to tag file structures where the series name is not in the file name, e.g. for the structure `Series/Season 1/S01E01 Title.mkv`.

+The regex pattern should have 3 named capturing groups: `SeriesName`, `Season` and `Episode`.
+For the example given above, a pattern could be `.*/(?<SeriesName>.+)/Season (?<Season>\d+)/S\d+E(?<Episode>\d+)`.

 ## Config
 AutoTag creates a config file to store default preferences at `~/.config/autotag/conf.json` or `%APPDATA%\Roaming\autotag\conf.json`.
 A different config file can be specified using the `-c` option.
 If the file does not exist, a file will be created with the default settings: